tldr-pages/tldr/pages/linux/paru.md

 > An AUR helper and pacman wrapper.
 > More information: <https://github.com/morganamilo/paru>.

-- Interactvley seach and install a package:
+- Interactively search for and install a package:

 `paru {{package_name_or_seach_term}}`